igorkry/tnt4j-streams/tnt4j-streams-core/samples/angular-js-tracing/readme.md

 # Introduction

-Single page application using AngularJS tracking and analytics offers great challenge for developers.
-JKoolCloud offers Angulartics plugin to deal this with easy.
+Single page application using AngularJS tracking and analytics offers great challenge for developers. jKoolCloud offers Angulartics plugin to deal this with easy.

 # Installation